 Fluxus has a multi-disciplinary team of skilled cross-border entrepreneurs and professionals, with a strong consultant base comprised of experienced business executives, real estate developers, financial advisors, Intellectual Property and construction attorneys, and research scientists.
 The team has been forming a series of consortia and joint ventures with strategic partners around the world, allowing the company’s offerings to benefit from a global supply chain.

-Fanyu Lin received Master of Science degree in Advanced Architecture Design from Columbia University, where she participated in Columbia Building Intelligence Project (C-BIP) specializing in industrialization 4.0’s application in architecture including prefabrication, Building Information Modeling, simulating performance and multi-objective optimization.
-Fanyu Lin received Bachelor of Architecture from Central Academy of Fine Arts, and graduated from Entrepreneurship and Innovation executive program at Columbia Business School.
+Fanyu Lin received Master of Science degree in Advanced Architecture Design from Columbia University, where she participated in Columbia Building Intelligence Project and gained expertise in industrialization 4.0’s applications in architecture including prefabrication, Building Information Modeling.
+Lin received Bachelor of Architecture from China Central Academy of Fine Arts and graduated from Innovation and Entrepreneurship executive program at Columbia Business School.

 Stendhal has been playing a key role in the advancement of FluxHouse, a prefabricated modular building system envisioned by George Maciunas, one of the most iconic artists-architects of the 20th Century, who proposed “Fluxhouse, Plan for an Artist Condominium in New York City (1966)” in recognition of the scarcity of economical working and living space for artists is part of the general problem arising from urban decay, and formed FluxHouse Cooperatives in SoHo (1966-1975) as a non-profit corporation to purchase, renovate and maintain suitable buildings for creative communities’ occupancy.
 The New York Times coined his famous nickname as the ‘Father of SoHo’.